Recent Masters of the Lodge

 Dr John Stephen Wade was initiated in Fellowship Lodge, No.4069 in 1981 and served as Master in 1991.
 He was exalted into Fellowship Royal Arch Chapter, No. 4069, in 1985, and was the founding Master of Amadeus Lodge, No 9539, in 1994.
 John is PPrJGW, Yorkshire (West Riding) and Derbyshire; and a Past Provincial Grand Sojourner in the Royal Arch.
 From 2003-5 he was President of the Sheffield Masonic Study Circle.
 He was elected a full member of Quatuor Coronati Lodge in 2005, appointed Secretary a year later, and served as Master in 2009-10, the year during which he was nominated Prestonian Lecturer.
 John is an active member of lodges in Scotland, Ireland, Italy and the United States.
 He is also the musical director of the Sheffield and District Masonic Choir which he founded in 1991.

-Peter Currie was the editor of AQC for nine years until 2009, and indexer since 1993.
-He published several articles on Craft Freemasonry of which Two Masonic Arks won the Norman B. Spencer Prize in 1998; and is the author of The History of the Royal Naval & Military Chapter No. 2404 and edited Stability Ritual (1992).
+Peter Currie was the editor of AQC for nine years until 2009, and had been indexer since 1993.
+He published several articles on Craft Freemasonry of which Two Masonic Arks won the Norman B. Spencer Prize in 1998; and was the author of The History of the Royal Naval & Military Chapter No. 2404 and editor of Stability Ritual (1992).
 Peter was initiated in the Hundred of Axstane Lodge, No.7722 in the Province of West Kent, and was Master in 1991-2.
-He is a Past Master of the Queen’s College Taunton Lodge, No. 6988, in Somerset, and a PZ of the Royal Naval and Military Chapter, No. 2404, in East Kent.
-He is a member other Masonic institutions outside the English Constitution and was Secretary to the Stability Ritual Association for fourteen years.
+He was a Past Master of the Queen’s College Taunton Lodge, No. 6988, in Somerset, and a PZ of the Royal Naval and Military Chapter, No. 2404, in East Kent.

 S. Brent Morris is the Managing Editor of the Scottish Rite Journal of the Supreme Council 33°, Southern Jurisdiction, USA.
 He retired as a mathematician from the US federal government with 25 years’ service, having also taught at Duke, Johns Hopkins, and George Washington Universities and given invited lectures at over 100 universities.
 He was initiated in Highland Park (now Louis G. Priester) Lodge, No.1150 in Dallas, Texas in 1971.
 In 1979 and 2000 he served as Master of Patmos Lodge, No. 70, Ellicott City, Maryland, and in 1980 was the Grand Director of Ceremonies of the Grand Lodge of Maryland.
 He is High Priest (First Principal) of Zeredathah Royal Arch Chapter, No. 35, Laurel, Maryland, and a member of other Masonic orders.
 Brent’s main love is Masonic research and writing, and he was the founder of the Scottish Rite Research Society in 1991 and editor of Heredom’s first 14 volumes.